 Yet, this can also result in unnecessary slip-ups such as lost receipts and invoices.
 You may also fall behind on being paid, or face other problems that can result in a cash flow gap for your business.

-When your data entry is kept up-to-date, you’ll get an accurate overview of your company’s finances at any time—which leaves you better placed to make informed business decisions.
+When your data entry is kept up-to-date, you’ll get an accurate overview of your business finances at any time—which leaves you better placed to make informed business decisions.

 3. Access across multiple devices and locations